ellacc123/MRI-Classification-Evaluation/README.md

 A machine learning project that trains an AI model to identify brain tumors from MRI scans, then digs into why it makes its predictions.
 Using a visualization technique called Grad-CAM, the project shows that a model can hit 96% accuracy while quietly relying on the wrong cues, and demonstrates a fix that makes it more trustworthy.

-Tech: Python, PyTorch, torchvision, scikit-learn, OpenCV, Grad-CAM, ResNet-18 (transfer learning) **Tech:** Python, PyTorch, torchvision, scikit-learn, OpenCV, Grad-CAM, ResNet-18 (transfer learning)
+Tech: Python, PyTorch, torchvision, scikit-learn, OpenCV, Grad-CAM, ResNet-18 (transfer learning)

-## Overview

-CNN-based brain MRI classifiers often achieve high accuracy without learning clinically meaningful features, a problem known as shortcut learning, where the model bases predictions on misleading patterns such as scanner noise, image borders, or acquisition artifacts.
-This project investigates whether a ResNet-18 tumor classifier focuses on relevant brain anatomy or exploits non-biological artifacts, using Grad-CAM to visualize model attention and a preprocessing intervention to test whether the shortcut can be disrupted.

-The baseline model reached 96.1% accuracy but, as Grad-CAM revealed, did so by keying on tumor location relative to the skull rather than tumor morphology.
-The intervention disrupted this shortcut and shifted model attention toward clinically relevant regions, trading 2.6% accuracy for a more trustworthy model.
-The project demonstrates that high accuracy does not guarantee a correct model, and that interpretability can surface failures that aggregate metrics hide.

 ## What I Built